liyakhathshaik/liyakhathshaik/README.md

 # ⚡ Areas of Interest

 🌟 *Space Exploration & AI Applications*
-✔ Applying AI to solve challenges in space technology
+✔ Applying AI to solve challenges in medicine/health and space technology
-✔ Researching AI solutions for space food production
+✔ Researching AI solutions for health, space ,food production
-✔ Developing AI models for space security systems
+✔ Developing AI models for medical, food, space fields.
-✔ Exploring AI applications in astrophysics research
+✔ Exploring AI applications in biology and space research

-🌟 *Solving Global Challenges with AI*
-✔ Developing AI solutions for food security
-✔ Creating sustainable technology models
-✔ Working on cutting-edge AI applications for future challenges

 ## *Connect With Me*